solana-labs/wormhole-hackathon/ideas.md

 ## DeFi

+-   A Serum-related list can be found here: <https://projectserum.com/blog/project-ideas>

 -   Money market lending protocol native to Solana (akin to Compound or Aave)

 -   Cross-Chain Lending: A lending protocol that immediately provides liquidity for assets transferred cross-chain - such that users don't need to wait for the cross-chain assets to be fully confirmed on both chains -  in return for a fee